Welcome!

 Some latest processors have separate output latches named LATx that are readable.
 In this case, the read-modify-write problem does not apply, just use PORTx for inputs and LATx for outputs.

-may write back a 0 on PORTA.0 at the 2nd instruction (yes, a setb reads the whole port, changes the bit and writes back to the whole port).
+may write back a 0 on PORTA.0 at the 2nd instruction (yes, a BSF reads the whole port, changes the bit and writes back to the whole port).

 another example: